 When you take medication to treat high cholesterol, you need to follow your health care provider’s directions carefully.
-If you do not take them exactly as prescribed, they can make you sick.
+If you do not take medications as prescribed, they may not work like they’re supposed to.

 Cholesterol Drug Tips

 - Take all drugs the way your health care provider tells you to.

 - Have a routine for taking your medicine.
 Get a pillbox that is marked with the days of the week.
 Fill the pillbox at the start of each week to make it easier to remember.

 - Do not decrease how much you take to save money.
 You must take the full amount to get the full benefits.
 If cost is a problem, talk to your doctor about ways you can reduce your drug costs.

 - Do not take any over-the-counter drugs or herbal treatments unless you ask your doctor first.
 These can change how your cholesterol medicine works for you.

 - When traveling, keep your medicines with you so you can take them at the right time.
 On longer trips, take an extra week's supply along with copies of your prescriptions.
-That way you can get a a refill if you need to.
+That way you can get a refill if you need to.

-- Before having surgery with a general anesthetic, including dental surgery, tell the doctor or dentist in charge what medicines you take.
+- Before having surgery with anesthesia, including dental work, tell the doctor or dentist what medicines you take.

 - Some medicines may affect your heart rate.
 Ask your doctor if you need to check your heart rate and how often you should do it.

 - Ask your doctor if you should avoid alcohol.
-Alcohol can increase the side effects of of some medicines.
+Alcohol can increase the side effects of some medicines.
 It can also interfere with how effective they are.

-- Ask your doctor or pharmacist about adjustments if your medicine routine is too complicated.
+- Ask your doctor or pharmacist how to simplify your medicine routine.

 - If you have trouble understanding your doctor or pharmacist, ask a friend or loved one to go with you and help you.

 - If you don't feel like your medicine is making a difference, tell your doctor.